twrightsman/GRZ_QC_Workflow/docs/usage.md

 We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.
 :::

-If you want to use multiple config profiles for various institutional clusters available at run time.
+If you want to use multiple config profiles for various institutional clusters, they are available at nf-core/configs.
 For more information and to see if your system is available in these configs please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation) and download manually to your conf directory.

 Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.